-It is important for local businesses to appear in search engines and on mapping applications.
+In order to position your business as the local “solution” to a Googler’s problem, it is important to appear in search engines and on mapping applications.
 Research shows that 4 in 5 consumers use search engines when looking for information about local businesses and 30% of mobile phone searches are related to location.
-50% of consumers who conduct a local search on their smartphone visit a store within one day.
-This means that if you are a local business, you need to be found on search engines and maps or else you are going to lose business.
+Fifty percent of consumers who conduct a local search on their smartphone visit a store within one day.
+This means that, if you are a local business, you need to be found on search engines and maps, or else you are going to lose business.

-Google maps is the most widely used mapping tool.
+Google Maps is the most widely used mapping tool in the world.
 If your business is not currently on Google Maps or is an unclaimed listing with inaccurate information, follow these steps!

 - “Great work.
 Your business listing is complete.”
 This means someone at your business already claimed the listing and the profile is complete on Google.
 You are good to go.
 If you want to make any updates to your Google My Business listing, click “Get Started”.